 The length for reports is 1500 –2000 (max) words for an individual assignment; and 2000 – 2500 (max) for a group project.
-The word limit for assignments and projects includes all text in the report, apart from the cover page and the reference list.
+The word limit for assignments and projects includes all text in the report, apart from the cover page, Acknowledgement of Country (if this is included) and the reference list.
 Reports over these lengths may be penalized in the grading.
 Projects or assignments that result in posters or other education materials or resources will require a written report to explain the research undertaken, the judgments made in developing the materials, and to provide evidence that the socio-cultural context of the target group has been taken into account.
 One additional file may be submitted as supporting evidence.
 This may be a poster, leaflet, video or audio file for example.

 Group projects are designed for 4 to 6 students.
 Group project reports should present a coherent and focused response to the project task or question.
 They should not be a simple compilation of the individual reports of group members.